 “The concern regarding the possible risk from intake of excessive mercury or other contaminants is offset by the neurobehavioral benefits of an adequate DHA intake and can be minimized by avoiding the intake of predatory fish (e.g., pike, marlin, mackerel, tile fish, swordfish).”

-If you have a history of poor nutrition (chronic dieting, eating disorder, un-supplemented vegan, or poor food quality, for example), you may require a supplement of DHA as well as multivitamins.
+If you have a history of poor nutrition (chronic dieting, eating disorder, un-supplemented vegan, or poor food quality, for example), you may require a DHA supplement as well as multivitamins.

 Breastfeed your baby, for the first 6 months, if possible.

 Breastfeeding is beneficial for all babies, and for several reasons.
-However, in order to maximize DHA, focus on DHA adequacy in your diet through the consistent use of DHA-rich food sources or supplementation.
+However, in order to maximize DHA, focus on DHA foods in your diet through the consistent use of DHA-rich food sources or DHA supplementation.

 If not breastfeeding, choose an infant formula that is supplemented with DHA.